OpenRoberta/openroberta-lab/README.md

 To run backend tests, use `mvn test`.
 Running `mvn clean install` will make a stable, reproducible build with all unit tests executed.

 To run the integration tests you have to supply an additional flag: `mvn clean install -PrunIT`.
-For these you need an environment variable `robot_crosscompiler_resourcebase` pointing to your `ora-cc-rsc` directory.

-> The integration tests don't run successfully on Windows at the moment, as compilers for some robots (Arduino Nano 33 BLE, Arduino Uno Wifi Rev 2 and C4EV3) are not available.
+These tests expects, that all crosscompiler are installed.

 #### Some Frameworks used